Last updated January 16, 2019

 MIME type syntax

-In the case of OpenX Video, you find MIME types with a type of either application or video.
+In the case of Video in the OpenX Ad Exchange, you find MIME types with a type of either application or video.
 For example, the Quicktime file referenced above has a type of video and a subtype of quicktime.
 The MIME type associated with a Quicktime file looks like this:

 How to choose MIME types